 The point of this exercise is to make you familiar with smoothly switching between notes from the minor pentatonic and the major pentatonic, while also improving your intuition of when to use notes from the minor pentatonic and when to use notes from the major pentatonic.

-Another thing that I want you to start working on with this exercise is to start incorporating various techniques like string bending hammer-ons andpull-offs in your meandering.
+Another thing that I want you to start working on with this exercise is to start incorporating various techniques like string bending, string skipping, hammer-ons and pull-offs in your meandering.

 When you do it fast, you’ll notice that this creates a ‘trill’ between the two notes, and allows you to make the notes much faster than you could ever do trying to play them individually with a pick.
 Now you know how guitar gurus like Stevie Ray Vaughan, and Angus Young get those screaming, powerful lead riffs.
 With some practice, you’ll be doing it, too.